AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-15-ml-error-analysis.md

 <center><i>Power levels.
 Don't be L0.
 Made with: imgflip.com</i></center>

-You would want to be at L1 when launching a model in beta, L2.1 when it's in production, and from there grow to L3.
+You would want to be at L1 when launching a model in beta, L2 when it's in production, and from there grow to L3.
 L4 is more specific and not every use case requires it.
 Maybe you are using your ML algorithms internally, and there's a low risk for some malicious agents trying to screw you, in this case, I doubt you need to examine the behavior of your model when fed adversarial examples but use your own judgment.

 Note that although I mention regression use-cases, I omitted a lot of info about time-series forecasting.
 This is done on purpose, because the topic is huge, and this post is already a long-read.
 But if you have a basic understanding of what's going on here, you can map different time-series analysis tools onto these levels.

 # Methods

-Another little disclaimer: I had [an older post]({{ site.url }}/posts/2021-05-09-archive-understanding-a-black-box) tangential to this topic, but the focus in it was on interpretability/explainability methods.
-In this blog post, I focus more on how to assess the errors of machine learning models.
-If you think these topics are pretty close to each other, somewhat overlapping, you are right.
-To better evaluate a model, we sometimes need to understand the "reasoning" it puts into making a prediction.

-Just keep in mind that the motif of this article is **_understanding how, by how much, and (maybe) why a machine learning model fails?_**

 Let's roughly cluster evaluation/error analysis methods into three broad categories: (1) metrics, (2) groupings, and (3) interpretations.
 Metrics is kind of obvious.
 Groupings are probably the most abstract ones.
 We put here train/test splits, cross-validation, input data cohort, and error groupings in this... oh god... group (no pun intended).
 Finally, under the interpretation umbrella fall such things as surrogate local explanations, feature importance, and even analyzing the most wrong predictions, among other things.